Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 It’s so hard to pick a best Bangkok neighborhood when they’re all so different, but Siam is my pick for the best area to stay in Bangkok.

 Personally, I think the Siam area is a great neighborhood.
-This neighborhood is central, close to tons of shopping and activities, and home to some glorious hotels and hostels.
+This popular area is central, close to tons of shopping malls and activities, and home to some glorious hotels and hostels.
 It’s a good introduction to everyday urban Thai life, as you have tons of teenagers hanging out, taking selfies, and trying to see and be seen.
-(In fact, Siam Paragon was once the #1 most-photographed places on Instagram!)
+(In fact, Siam Paragon was once the #1 most-photographed place on Instagram in the WORLD!)

 The biggest drawback?
 Siam doesn’t have a neighborhood feel; it’s very commercial.
 It’s also very crowded, which isn’t one of the best places to stay in Bangkok if you’re looking for a low-key neighborhood.